HOW TO SURVIVE A BRETON BIKES HOLIDAY

 We are equipped to take groups of up to 30 people however larger groups may require 'special' routes that avoid our smaller hotels.
 On the campsite we have a lot of accommodation for groups doing a fixed-centre holiday and also the village Lock-House which can sleep up to 10 people and is ideal for family or club groups.

-We've been cycletouring for 40 years – both as a couple and as a family and so we know what works and what doesn't.
-Because of this we only use high quality bikes (electric bikes an option), panniers to our own design, and all camping gear (for those camping) is to the same standard as we use ourselves.
-This has two great advantages.
-The first is that the bikes are nice to ride;-) That's important for those considering bringing their own bike – we can't promise that you will love ours as much as yours, but it's quite likely you may prefer ours.
-It makes the decision on whether to ship a precious bike in a baggage hold or not rather more straightforward.
-The other advantage is that being good quality they very rarely break down.
-If there is a problem we're out straight away to sort you out, but it's still better to avoid having to sit at the side of the road for an hour waiting for us to get to you. - Read more on equipment supplied for your cycling holiday...
+We've been cycletouring for 45 years – both as a couple and as a family and so we know what works and what doesn't.
+Because of this we onlyprovide gear to the same standard as we use ourselves.
+That's important for those considering bringing their own bike – we can't promise that you will love ours as much as yours, but you won't be disappointed - Read more on equipment supplied for your cycling holiday...

 What cycling holiday for you?